pedrofenix19/ml_coursera_standford/README.md

 ```

 This will display the available options and usage instructions.

-## Requirements
-Ensure your system meets the following requirements before running the installation script:
-- Linux or macOS operating system
-- Bash shell
-- Internet connection (for dependency installation)

 ## Troubleshooting
 If you encounter issues during installation or execution, try the following: